-Medina County Career Center students are required to notify the Information Desk of any change in address or telephone number.
+Parents/Guardians of Medina County Career Center students must update the information in Final Forms or notify the Information Desk of any change in address or telephone number.

 CHANGE DAY

 The tenth (10th) day of school, according to the Medina County Career Center Board-approved calendar, will be known as "Change Day."
 Students enrolled at the Medina County Career Center who desire to return to their home schools, and who have completed a thorough counseling procedure, will be granted that privilege.
 Likewise, students enrolled in the home school who desire to enroll at the Medina County Career Center will have that opportunity.
 Following "Change Day," enrollment will be firm for the school year.
 Changing to a different Career Technical program or academic classes at MCCC will be restricted to the first ten (10) days of school, pending program availability and program admission requirements.
 Variation from this process shall be subject to counselor/instructor recommendation and the approval of the principal.
 Students wishing to change their academic classes for second semester only must do so within five (5) days of the start of the second semester.